nadiahpk/nadiahpk.github.io/_posts/2021-11-18-maladaptation.md

 I note that it is possible that this literature is out of date now and that cooperation with strangers occurs in other primates
 (e.g., Schmelz et al. (2017) to read), though it's obviously not to the degree that humans do.
-This highlights that a good explanation of human cooperation should also explain why the same degree of cooperation did not also evolve in other, closely related primates.
+A good explanation for human cooperation should also explain why the same degree of cooperation did not evolve in them too.

 **(5) Coexistence of different types**
 The final argument is that
 the maladaptation hypothesis doesn't explain the observed inter-individual variability in cooperative behaviour.
-Specifically, Fehr and Henrich (2003) observe that human populations seem to be split into a certain proportion of individuals who are strong reciprocators and another proportion who are selfish.
+Fehr and Henrich (2003) observe that human populations seem to be split into a certain proportion of individuals who are strong reciprocators and another proportion who are selfish.
 They ask: "How can the maladaptation account explain the existence of completely self-interested behavior?